bradurani/pg-eyeballs/README.md

 `pg-eyeballs` is a ruby gem that gives you detailed information about active record query execution.
-It gives you `EXPLAIN` output for all queries run by an active record relation in a way that is configurable and allows you to save the output to a file.
+It gives you `EXPLAIN` output for all queries run by an active record relation in a way that works well from the Rails console and works well with other query analysis tools.

 ## Installation